BeyondQuality/beyondquality/research/public_speaking.md

 @ethfeat: Body language plays a huge role — your posture, how you move on stage, how you use your tone of voice, when you pause and summarize, and even the pace of your speech all shape the audience’s experience.
 Equally important is eye contact and interaction; the audience should feel engaged, not lulled to sleep.

+@KariKakkonen: Talk to the audience (90% time facing the crowd).

 ### 12. Imposter syndrome
 @mesutdurukal: Beat your imposter syndrome.
 I know a good way for this: Embrace the idea that you are not claiming to teach people something they don't know.
 You are going to share your story.
 Ok, now you are safe, no one can better know your story.